INGREDIENTS: raw white Chia seeds

-All of our raw ingredients are processed, packaged, handled, stored, and shipped by trained staff in our family owned & operated facility in Johnston, Rhode Island on dedicated Equipment.
-No Co-packers.
-No Co-manufacturers.
+All of our raw ingredients are processed, packaged, handled, stored, and shipped by trained staff in our family owned & operated facility in Johnston, Rhode Island on dedicated non-GMO, Vegan, and Kosher Equipment.
+No co-packers.
+No co-manufacturers.
 For anyone with a mild to severe food allergy or a family with one, we wish to assure you that this is why Gerbs handles all aspects of production & operation, and we are among a handful of companies in the world who can state this.
 LEARN MORE

 SUPER SMOOTH SMOOTHIE

 Dry Raw White Chia Seeds can also be added whole or ground to smoothies and juices, mixed into yogurt or oatmeal, or sprinkled on top of a salad.
 If you’re adding the seeds to a drink or a “wet” dish like oatmeal, they’ll swell up slightly while you eat, but they’ll retain a slight crunch.
 White Chia seeds can be used in many ways to supplement the diet with extra omega-3, protein and fibre.
 When added to water, much like flax seeds (linseeds), chia swells and surrounds itself with a soft, flavourless gel.
 This makes it suitable for adding to juices and smoothies as they are less likely to sink to the bottom.
 As well as in drinks, chia seeds can be added straight to cereals, yoghurts and even bread dough.

 CHIA & THE POWER OF FIBER

 - The United States dietary guidelines for 2015 to 2020 suggest that men under the age of 50 years should consume 30.8 grams (g) of fiber per day and women under the age of 50 years should consume 25.2 g per day.